wilmoore/request-id.js/readme.md

 ###### Custom Request Header (default: `X-Request-Id`)

 > Keep in mind that changing the request header does not have any effect on the default response header.
-If you want them to match, you'll need to set both `.resHeader` and `reqHeader`.
+If you want them to match, you'll need to set both `.resHeader` and `.reqHeader`.

     app.use(requestId({
       reqHeader: 'X-Client-ID'